robertsben/christmas-coding-comp-2017/README.md

 (note the `1G` memory limit on the `conatiner run`)

-The output should be written to `stdout` on 2 lines, the first line being a description of the shortest path taken in terms of "nsew" characters and the total number of steps.
-And the second being the execution time in milliseconds.
-For example (for the above sample map):
+The output should be written to `stdout` on 2 lines, the first line being the desk number.
+And the second being the time taken to work it out in microseconds:

-    eewwsseeeeeeeenn 16
-    1022ms

-The submission that computes the shortest valid path will be the winner.

-If more than one solution agrees on the number of steps, the execution time will decide.

-Submissions that take longer than a reasonable amount of time to execute will be excluded.
+    123456
+    1022μs

 To make it fair accross languages with a slower startup time (JVM for example), you should measure the execution time within your code.
 For example in pseudocode: